Avignon: Economy

-Avignon is the seat of the Chamber of Commerce and Industry of Vaucluse which manages the Avignon – Caumont Airport and the Avignon-Le Pontet Docks.
+Avignon is the seat of the Chamber of Commerce and Industry of Vaucluse which manages the Avignon–Caumont Airport and the Avignon-Le Pontet Docks.

 Avignon has 7,000 businesses, 1,550 associations, 1,764 shops, and 1,305 service providers.
 The urban area has one of the largest catchment areas in Europe with more than 300,000 square metres of retail space and 469 m2 per thousand population against 270 on average in France.
 The commercial area of Avignon Nord is one of the largest in Europe.

 The tertiary sector is the most dynamic in the department by far on the basis of the significant production of early fruit and vegetables in Vaucluse, The MIN (Market of National Importance) has become the pivotal hub of commercial activity in the department, taking precedence over other local markets (including that of Carpentras).

 A Sensitive urban zone was created for companies wanting to relocate with exemptions from tax and social issues.
 It is located south of Avignon between the city walls and the Durance located in the districts of Croix Rouge, Monclar, Saint-Chamand, and La Rocade.

 Areas of economic activity

 There are nine main areas of economic activity in Avignon.

 The Courtine area is the largest with nearly 300 businesses (of which roughly half are service establishments, one third are shops, and the rest related to industry) and more than 3,600 jobs.
 The site covers an area of 300 hectares and is located south-west of the city at the TGV railway station.

 Then comes the Fontcouverte area with a hundred establishments representing a thousand jobs.
 It is, however, more oriented towards shops than the Courtine area.

 The MIN area of Avignon is the Agroparc area (or "Technopole Agroparc").
 The Cristole area is contiguous and both have a little less than a hundred establishments.

 Finally, the areas of Castelette, Croix de Noves, Realpanier, and the airport each have fewer than 25 establishments spread between service activities and shops.
-The area of the Castelette alone represents more than 600 jobs – i.e. 100 more than Cristole.
+The area of the Castelette alone represents more than 600 jobs—i.e. 100 more than Cristole.

 Tourism

-Four million visitors come annually to visit the city and the region and also for its festival.
+Four million visitors come annually to visit the city and the region and also for its Festival d'Avignon.
 In 2011 the most visited tourist attraction was the Palais des Papes with 572,972 paying visitors.
 The annual Festival d'Avignon is the most important cultural event in the city.
 The official festival attracted 135,800 people in 2012.

 River tourism began in 1994 with three river boat-hotels.
 In 2011 there is a fleet of 21 river boat-hotel vessels, including six sight-seeing boats which are anchored on the quay along the Oulle walkways.
 In addition, a free shuttle boat connects Avignon to the Île de la Barthelasse and, as of 1987, a harbor master has managed all river traffic.

 The commune has been awarded one flower by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.